pquerna/distsync/README.md

-# STATUS: WIP.
-ETA 2.3 days remaining.
+# STATUS: Kinda works.
+Fork it, improve it.
 DEAL WITH IT.

 # distsync